contigiani/hvs/README.md

 ### Ejection models
-The class `Rossi2017` inside `ejection.py` is an example of a pre-modelled ejection method.
+The classes `Rossi2017` and `Contigiani2018` inside `ejection.py` are two examples of pre-modelled ejection methods.

 The class `EjectionModel` is the basic structure every ejection model class should be based on.
-Please make sure that custom ejection models are based on that.
+Custom ejection models should follow the same structure.

 ### Examples and more
 See the `examples/` directory for some basic scripts.